 Rosewater Room (19 Toronto Street)

-The Rosewater Room is a tried and true favourite for weddings.
+The Rosewater Room is a tried and true favourite for restaurant weddings in Toronto.
 The space definitely errs on the traditional side, ideal for couples who prefer the look of crystal chandeliers and cornice moulding to exposed bricks and beams.
 Unsurprisingly, its menu features ritzy eats like tuna tartare, fire-roasted cornish hen and house spun sorbet (they also do buffet style catering).
 Its capacity is 400.

 Archeo (31 Trinity Street)